 Like paper dragons and lion dogs, the courtyard house is another Chinese icon.
-They are diverse in architectural style, and differ from place to place, but the house essentially is a walled compound with a single entrance and one, two, three or more open courtyards surrounded by single-story buildings.
+They are diverse in architectural style, and differ from place to place (particularly north and south), but the house essentially is a walled compound with a single entrance and one, two, three or more open courtyards surrounded by single-story rooms.
 The name common in Beijing for courtyard house, siheyuan 四合院, also is used for quadrangle and denotes an enclosure with four sides.
-In Shanghai, houses in the 石庫門 shikumen style frequently were courtyard houses.
+In Shanghai, houses in the 石庫門 shikumen style frequently were courtyard houses (although they are not regarded as Beijing siheyuan by experts*).
 Temples and yamens exhibited similar design on larger scales.
 Houses of the affluent that also boasted gardens within the compound can be seen still in places like Suzhou.
-Traditional courtyard houses in large cities began to disappear decades ago; however, there appears to be a renaissance of the style in modern Chinese housing.
+Traditional courtyard houses in large cities began to disappear decades ago; however, there appears to be a renaissance of the style in [dead link] modern Chinese housing. [*Note: revisions to this post made in March of 2018 are in red.
+See comments below.]

 The main characteristic of a Chinese courtyard house is that the structures enclose the yards – where I grew up in Southern California the yards generally enclosed the structures.
 More exactly, our houses had an open front yard and fenced-in back yard, two “courtyards,” so to speak.
 The front yard might have fencing or hedges along each side, but it was always open to the street and to the curiosity of the neighbors.